lakejs/lake/README.md

 ## Quick start with npm

-First, in the HTML page add the following HTML code that will serve as a placeholder for an editor instance.
+In the HTML page add the following HTML code that will serve as a placeholder for an editor instance.

 ```html
 <div class="lake-editor">